-There may be cases where synchronization (for example, consistent use of a particular manufacturer/model of a traffic signal controller) or replication of a historical feature such as a type of light pole is in the best interest of the public and the project.
-In these cases, a PIF shall be submitted to BLP for review and concurrence in the use of a proprietary/sole source item.
-See Section 5.5.8 below for more information related to submitting a PIF request.
+There may be cases where synchronization (for example, consistent use of a manufacturer/model of a traffic signal controller) or replication of a historical feature such as a type of light pole is in the best interest of the public and the project.
+In these cases, a Proprietary Product Certification form shall be submitted to BLP for review and concurrence in the use of a synchronization item.
+See Section 5.5.8 below for more information related to submitting a PIF or Certification request.